Maths tutoring in Sydney, NSW

 and Spheres

-Taruna taught 29 days ago
+Taruna taught about 1 month ago

 The tutor and student worked through assignment problems covering projectile motion, quadratic functions, inverse functions, trigonometric modeling of tides, and exponential population growth.
 They practiced solving quadratic equations, finding the vertex of a parabola, calculating inverse functions, determining tidal times from sine waves, and applying exponential growth formulas.
 The next topic planned is trigonometry graphs.